Vincenzo Cotroni: Decina boss

 In 1964, Cotroni was faced with a dilemma when his boss, Joseph Bonanno challenged the Commission, the governing board of the American Mafia.
-Bonanno had been a founding member of the Commission in 1931, but fell out in the early 1960s with three fellow Commission members, namely Carlo Gambino of New York, Stefano Magaddino of Buffalo, and Tommy Lucchese of New York, whose murders he all plotted.
+Bonanno had been a founding member of the Commission in 1931, but fell out in the early 1960s with three fellow Commission members, namely Carlo Gambino of New York, Stefano Magaddino of Buffalo, and Tommy Lucchese of New York, whose murders he had plotted.
 Bonanno was ordered to appear before the Commission to explain himself, but he instead fled to Montreal.

-Bonanno's unwanted arrival placed Cotroni into the impossible situation of having to either serve his boss, Bonanno, or the Commission, both of which he wanted to be loyal.
+Bonanno's unwanted arrival placed Cotroni into the impossible situation of having to either serve his boss, Bonanno, or the Commission, both of which he wanted to be loyal to.
 The Commission were willing to forgive Bonanno for his breach of their rules and wanted him to return to New York.
-Several times, New Jersey boss Sam "The Plummer" DeCavalcante was sent north to Montreal to ask Bonanno to return to New York, only for Bonanno to declare that he no longer recognized the authority of the Commission, a situation that DeCavalacante likened to the possibility of "World War III" breaking out.
+Several times, New Jersey boss Sam "The Plumber" DeCavalcante was sent north to Montreal to ask Bonanno to return to New York, only for Bonanno to declare that he no longer recognized the authority of the Commission, a situation that DeCavalacante likened to the possibility of "World War III" breaking out.

 Cotroni's efforts at remaining neutral were much strained.
-Magaddino saw Bonanno's presence in Montreal as signaling an intention to move into his turf of southern Ontario, and led to threats from Buffalo that Cotroni should disassociate himself with Bonanno if he wanted to live.
+Magaddino saw Bonanno's presence in Montreal as signalling an intention to move into his turf of southern Ontario, and led to threats from Buffalo that Cotroni should disassociate himself with Bonanno if he wanted to live.

 Much to Cotroni's relief, Bonanno was deported from Canada in the summer of 1964.
-A police wiretap at DeCalalcante's office in Kenilworth, New Jersey showed the latter talking on 23 December 1964 with Bonanno family member Joe Notaro at length about Cotroni.
+A police wiretap at DeCavalcante's office in Kenilworth, New Jersey showed the latter talking on December 23, 1964 with Bonanno family member Joe Notaro at length about Cotroni.
 Notaro told DeCavalcante, "They want to be left alone.
-I said, 'All right, convoy the message to Vic that as of this night, as far as we are concerned, they are at liberty to do what they want'.
+I said, 'All right, convey the message to Vic that as of this night, as far as we are concerned, they are at liberty to do what they want'.
 When we get this ironed out, we go talk to them."
 A Bonanno family caporegina, Gaspar DiGregorio, had broken away to declare his loyalty to the Commission.
 The police wire recorded that DeCavalcante asked Notaro, "How many people remain that are not with Gasparino?"
 Notaro replied that 25 remained loyal to Bonanno including five caporeginas, one of whom Notaro named as "Vic from Montreal."